 - Click here to watch Video Clips and learn more about Pemaquid

 Home to Native Americans dating back at least one thousand years, Colonial Pemaquid later became the site of a very early English outpost and fishing station.

 Today, Colonial Pemaquid is a State Historic Site owned

-and managed by the Division of Parks and Public Lands, part of
+and managed by the Bureau of Parks and Public Lands, part of

 the Maine Department of Agriculture, Conservation and Forestry.
 The Friends